webtiming/timingsrc/doc/api_sequencer.md

 ```

-#### Immediate Events
+#### Initial Events

 The classical pattern for programming towards an event source typically involves two steps

 1. fetch the current state from the event source
 2. register event handlers for listening to subsequent changes to the state of the event source

-The Sequencer event API simplifies this process for the programmer by delivering current state ([active cues](#activecue)) as events on handler callback, *immediately after* an event handler is registered, but before any subsequent events.
-So, registering a handler or event types "enter" or "events" will cause a batch of immediate "enter" events corresponding to [active cues](#activecue).
+The Sequencer event API simplifies this process for the programmer by delivering current state ([active cues](#activecue)) as events on handler callback, *just after* an event handler is registered, but before any subsequent events.
+So, registering a handler or event types "enter" or "events" will cause a batch of initial "enter" events corresponding to [active cues](#activecue).
 This is equivalent to current state being empty initially, but then changing quickly.
 This implies that current state based on [active cues](#activecue) can always be built the same way, through a single event handler.
-In this context, *immediately after* means that the events will be dispatched to the JaveScript task queue during .on() call, and consequently not be processed until after the .on() call has completed.
+In this context, *just after* means that the events will be dispatched to the JaveScript task queue during .on() call, and consequently not be processed until after the current task has completed.

-Read more about immediate events in [Immediate Events Background](background_eventing.html).
+Read more about initial events in [Initial Events Background](background_eventing.html).

 #### Event delay